 Here's a few CSA details:

-Cost of vegetable CSA share $625, which breaks down to about $28.50 per week in produce.
-(Please contact Shanti at firstname.lastname@example.org if you'd like to talk about a payment plan)
+Cost of vegetable CSA share $640, which breaks down to about $29 per week in produce.
+(Please contact email@example.com if you'd like to talk about a payment plan or if you’d like to simply write a check in person) A limited amount of bi-weekly shares are available and are encouraged for single-member households.
+Pick-up for this 11 week half share is every other week on odd dates.

 A la carte add-on items available on a weekly basis.
 The week of pickup pull up the website and reserve your eggs, chicken, fresh pasta, stocks, sauces, breads ... whatever might be offered that week.
 We'll have it ready for you when you pick up your CSA that week and checkout is all done online.